vhfsantos/CURE/README.md

 ## Summary files

 **CURE** outputs the `CURE_stats.csv` and `CURE_stats.pdf` files summarizing the total number of UCEs assigned to each region.
-This information is stored in a table-like format in the `.csv` file, and depicted in a Venn diagram in the `.pdf` file.
+This information is stored in a table-like format in the `.csv` file and depicted in a Venn diagram in the `.pdf` file.

 The Venn diagram summarizing the test data looks like this: